WASdev/sample.DefaultApplication/jakarta/README.md

 Highlights of the pom.xml updates include
 - Move to version 3.6.1 of the liberty-maven-plugin
 - Remove the use of the parent POM
+- Take advantage of the liberty-maven-plugin `copyDependencies` parameter to copy the Derby driver.
 - Switch to Java 17
       <maven.compiler.source>17</maven.compiler.source>
       <maven.compiler.target>17</maven.compiler.target>

-- Take advantage of the liberty-maven-plugin `copyDependencies` parameter to copy the Derby driver.
-- With these changes in place, we can now run Liberty dev mode on this multi-module project using the command
+With these changes in place, we can run Liberty dev mode on this multi-module project using the following command:

         mvn liberty:dev

+There is one integration test and it is passing OK.

 ![](./images/before_runs_ok_java17.png)

-One other minor change I made before moving to Jakarta 9.1 was to re-enabled file serving in the [ibm-web-ext.xml](./DefaultWebApplication/src/main/webapp/WEB-INF/ibm-web-ext.xml) file so that we can open the application at http://localhost:9080/.
+One other minor change I made before moving to Jakarta 9.1 was to re-enabled file serving in the [ibm-web-ext.xml](./DefaultWebApplication/src/main/webapp/WEB-INF/ibm-web-ext.xml) file so that we can open the `index.html` file at http://localhost:9080/.

 ![](./images/DefaultApplicationRunning.jpg)

 ### Running the Eclipse Transformer